AdrianGonz97/refined-cf-pages-action/README.md

 ### Get account ID

 To find your account ID, log in to the Cloudflare dashboard > select your zone in Account Home > find your account ID in Overview under **API** on the right-side menu.
-If you have not added a zone, add one by selecting **Add site** .
-You can purchase a domain from [Cloudflare’s registrar](https://developers.cloudflare.com/registrar/).
+If you have not added a zone, add one by selecting **Add site**.

 If you do not have a zone registered to your account, you can also get your account ID from the `pages.dev` URL.
 E.g: `https://dash.cloudflare.com/<ACCOUNT_ID>/pages`